CompuTec/computec-docs/docs/appengine/administrators-guide/setup-telemetry.md

 # Setting Up Telemetry with Grafana.com

 Telemetry is vital for monitoring and analyzing the performance of your systems, ensuring they operate optimally.
-By leveraging Grafana's robust tools, you can streamline monitoring and gain valuable insights into your AppEngine and SAP Business One environments.
+By leveraging Grafana's robust tools, you can streamline monitoring and gain valuable insights into your CompuTec AppEngine and SAP Business One environments.
 This guide walks you through setting up telemetry with Grafana, configuring profiles, and viewing logs and metrics.

 ---